 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in F. Essay 5, or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 You can also read much more about these ceremonial masks and the tribes that created them in , which is where the content of this F. Essay was drawn.